betterify-in/andromeda-hugo/content/bse-nse-stock-targets.md

 {{< rawhtml >}}
 <div class="card bd-callout bd-callout-info shadow">
-<h4 id="conveying-meaning-to-assistive-technologies">Disclaimer on Targets or Recommendations:</h4>
+<h4 id="conveying-meaning-to-assistive-technologies"><marker>Disclaimer on Targets or Recommendations:</marker></h4>
 <p class="yellow">The targets, views, and recommendations made above are those of the individual analysts or brokering companies and not of Betterify.
-We are just collating the information to help the investors from various public resources and brokering companies.
-Please consult your broker or financial representative or investment advisor before executing any trade or making any <b>Investment</b>.</p>
+We are just collating the information to help the investors from various public resources and brokering companies. <marker>Please consult your broker or financial representative or investment advisor before executing any trade or making any <b>Investment</b>.</marker></p>
 </div>
 {{< /rawhtml >}}